-Since the mid-20th century it has been recognized that the growth of prostate tumors is in large part mediated by an activated AR.
+Since the mid-20th century, it has been recognized that the growth of prostate tumors is in large part mediated by an activated AR.
 Generally, there are three means of activating the AR.
 First, androgens such as dihydrotestosterone can activate AR by binding to its LBD.
 Second, CRPC can be driven by variants of AR that lack an LBD, are constitutively activated, and consequently do not require androgen for activation.
 A third mechanism, of less certain clinical significance, may involve certain signaling pathways that activate AR independent of androgen activity.
 Generally, current drugs for the treatment of prostate cancer are directed against the first mechanism by either (i) interfering with the production of androgen, or (ii) preventing androgen from binding to the LBD.
 Over time, these approaches eventually fail due to mechanisms of resistance which all involve the LBD end of the receptor, whether at the DNA (AR amplification or LBD mutations) or RNA level (emergence of AR splice variants).

-The Company believes that through their potential to block androgen-driven gene transcription through a unique mechanism involving the NTD and thereby bypassing these known mechanisms of resistance to current anti-androgens, the Company believes the Aniten series of compounds hold the potential to be effective in cases where current therapies have failed.
+The Company believes that through their potential to block androgen-driven gene transcription by using a unique mechanism involving the NTD and thereby bypassing these known mechanisms of resistance to current antiandrogens, the Aniten series of compounds hold the potential to be effective in cases where current therapies have failed.
 The results from both extensive preclinical studies and the initial clinical experience support the Company's belief.
-In preclinical studies, the Aniten series of compounds has been observed to shrink prostate cancer xenografts, including tumors both sensitive and resistant to the second-generation anti-androgens such as enzalutamide.
-PSA declines were observed in the initial Phase I study as described below.
-Importantly with respect to the potential clinical application of NTD inhibition, recent studies by the Company and its collaborators have also suggested the potential advantage for combinations of the Company's Aniten compounds with current anti-androgens to inhibit AR-driven biology more completely than inhibition of the receptor from either end of the receptor alone.
+In preclinical studies, the Aniten series of compounds has been observed to shrink prostate cancer xenografts, including tumors both sensitive and resistant to the second-generation antiandrogens such as enzalutamide.
+Plasma PSA level declines were observed in the initial results of the Phase I study of EPI-7386 as described below.
+Importantly with respect to the potential advantage for combinations of the Company's Aniten compounds with currently approved antiandrogens to inhibit AR-driven biology more completely than AR inhibition from either end of the receptor alone.

 The Phase I clinical trial of the first generation Aniten EPI-506 provided evidence regarding the safety and tolerability for the potential mechanism of transcription inhibition of AR-driven biology.
 Patients generally tolerated doses of EPI-506 at overall exposures consistent with those associated with therapeutic activity in animal models.
-Possible proof of concept was observed with short duration PSA declines of up to 37% being observed in some patients whose disease was highly refractory to second-generation anti-androgen treatment.
+Possible proof of concept was observed with short duration PSA declines of up to 37% being observed in some patients whose disease was highly refractory to second-generation antiandrogen treatment.
 However, this first-generation drug demonstrated poor pharmaceutical properties.
 The drug was rapidly metabolized in humans, leading to a very short half-life of circulating drug and suboptimal drug exposures.
-Consequently, very high doses were required to achieve modest drug exposures, with the relatively short half-life limiting the therapeutic exposure of the drug within a 24-hour period.
-This limitation, together with other demonstrated unfavorable pharmaceutical properties, led to the Company's decision to discontinue EPI-506 development in favor of focusing on the development of a next generation of Anitens.
+Consequently, very high doses were required to achieve modest drug exposures, with the relatively short half-life limiting the therapeutic appoprties, led to the Company's decision to discontinue EPI-506 development in favor of focusing on the development of a next generation of Anitens.
 This next generation includes significantly more potent drugs designed also to exhibit increased resistance to metabolism and therefore a longer predicted circulating half-life.
 The Company's lead product candidate EPI-7386 has demonstrated these and other favorable characteristics in extensive preclinical characterization studies which the Company has presented in a series of poster presentations at scientific meetings over the last year.